Recovery. It’s not sexy, we know... Rest days? Foam rolling? Deloading? Stretching? Boring...

 1. Your Performance Is Plateauing or Declining

-When your recovery sucks, you end up completely wasting your training time.
-You’re basically training for the sake of training, with no change in performance or improvement.
+When your recovery sucks, your training is ineffective, and you wind up wasting your time and energy.
+You’re basically training for the sake of training, with no change or improvement in your performance.

 That’s the definition of insanity, right?

 The key is to recover properly so your body can perform at its best and your results won’t level off.